DavidWittman/ansible-redis/README.md

 If the environment your server resides in does not allow downloads (i.e. if the machine is sitting in a dmz) set the variable `redis_tarball` to the path of a locally downloaded Redis tarball to use instead of downloading over HTTP from redis.io.

 Do not forget to set the version variable to the same version of the tarball to avoid confusion!
-For example,
+For example:

 ```yml
 vars: